aaltonewmedia/learn.newmedia.dog/content/courses/physical-computing/final-project/index.md

 Recommended documentation also would include one or more of the following

 -A guide/tutorial on how to build your project from the technical side.
-See the [EFA Robot documentation as an example](https://create.arduino.cc/projecthub/mnstri/the-little-efa-robot-b41959).
 - A more detailed report on the process of creating your work.
 - More photos, sketches, high-quality video.